Spanish Tech Startups | A Look at Speedinvest's Portfolio in Spain

 Another sector we’re actively investing among Spanish tech startups is in SaaS & Infra.
 We’ve partnered with Genie, an open source startup providing low/no-code tools for building data science applications.
 With Genie, data scientists and R&D engineers can quickly turn ML models and simulations into shareable web apps and data products that drive the business forward.

 “We’ve seen strong technical talent from Spain shaping and building large European unicorns across the board, encouraging us to double down on the Spanish ecosystem.
-We’re looking forward to finding the next category-defining B2B software or infrastructure company.” –– Yang Tran, Senior Associate at Speedinvest
+We’re looking forward to finding the next category-defining B2B software or infrastructure company.” –– Yang Tran, Principal at Speedinvest

 Investing in Spanish industrial tech is a priority we’ve already begun with our partnership with Sunhero.
 The solar energy startup is leveraging digital technologies and service innovation to make it easy for people to install PV systems on their rooftops.

 But we can already see there’s more opportunity out there.
-According to our 2022 Industrial Tech Report, Spanish industrial tech received $271 million in investment this year as of this writing.
+According to our 2022 Industrial Tech Report, Spanish industrial tech received $271 million in investment in 2022.
 There’s been $570 million in investment between 2015 to 2022, meaning more than half of Spain’s industrial tech funding came just this year alone.

 Deep Tech